vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 previous, and assumption of an after, mutation.
 This (process of naming) is continued down to (the category) Earth.

 In this manner, the Twenty-four Categorical Divisions (of Prakṛti) consisting of Primal Matter, Mahat, Ahaṁkāra, the Eleven Senses, the Five Subtle Elements and the Five (Gross) Elements, have been described.
-Hence those outsiders (Bahyas)' """ and Pāšupatas', who predicate a greater or a lesser number of Categories, are disregarded, as well as those who plead for the atomic theory (of the Universe)."
+Hence those outsiders (Bahyas)' """ and Pāśupatas', who predicate a greater or a lesser number of Categories, are disregarded, as well as those who plead for the atomic theory (of the Universe)."

 181

-The Primordial Matter etc., constitute the Ob- jects (Bhogya), Instruments (Bhog-ópakarana) and the Habitat (Bhoga-sthana) of enjoyment for both God (Išvara) and Soul (Jiva).
+The Primordial Matter etc., constitute the Ob- jects (Bhogya), Instruments (Bhog-ópakarana) and the Habitat (Bhoga-sthana) of enjoyment for both God (Iśvara) and Soul (Jiva).
 The Objects are the group of things, of sound etc.

 * I. 6. those who are beyond the pale of the Vedic Authority; the heretics, so to say.

-180 1.6. those who predicate Pašu pati or Šiva as the Lord of the Universe, which is opposed to the School of the Vedanta, vide: Brahma-Sūtra II.
+180 1.6. those who predicate Paśu pati or Śiva as the Lord of the Universe, which is opposed to the School of the Vedanta, vide: Brahma-Sūtra II.
 2. 35: Patyur asāmaħjas syāt.

 181 The Vaiseshika School which posits atoms as the basis of the kosmos.